rjschie/melPortfolio/WIP.md

 TODO
 ----------

+- photography page: margin-top is too short
 - scroll position when state changes for gallery view
 - account for videos in Design Galleries
-- look into 'packery' or 'isotope' grid libraries
++ ~~look into 'packery' or 'isotope' grid libraries; ended with 'masonry'~~
-- create thumbnail sizes of images
+- create thumbnail sizes of images; for faster loading on photography random wall

 - grid view option for photo subsections
 	- clicking is switching